Piotrkowska Street: 21st century

 Today Piotrkowska Street is the axis of Łódź agglomeration.
 Here, in its proximity, almost all of the most important administrative offices, banks, shops, restaurants and pubs are situated.
-Most of the events, outdoor parties, marches and official celebrations, organized by the city of Łódź, take place here.
+Most of the events, outdoor parties, marches and official celebrations, organised by the city of Łódź, take place here.

 Piotrkowska, which was called by many people Bigel some time ago, is now more commonly described as Pietryna.
 It is a cultural, political, sentimental, commercial and business centre of Lodz.

 Between Tuwima Street and Nawrot Street there is the Monument of Łódź Citizens of Millennium Change, which is a nominal surface covering the part of Piotrkowska Street.
 This is probably the only monument of its kind in the world, consisting of 13,454 nominal cobblestones.

 Some time ago a huge shopping centre Galeria Łódzka was built next to Piotrkowska Street.
 This made many shops move from Piotrkowska Street, and that's why we could observe the visible standstill.
 But after about a year the empty spaces that remained after the previous shops, started to be used again, some of them, however, still stood empty in the beginning of 2006.
 In this group was one of the most representative- the former Dom Buta.
 A similar process is being observed after another shopping centre, Manufaktura, was opened next to the northern end of the street.

 The northern part of the street is pedestrianised, although emergency and 'security' vehicles are allowed to speed along it - and do so with alarming hostility and frequency, even weaving between the numerous beer gardens in the summer.
 The width of Piotrkowska Street varies between 17 and 26 meters.

+In 2014 a tenement building was covered in mirrors by artist Joanna Rajkowska; known as Rosa's Passage the installation took two years to complete.